kaan6634/LexAi-v2/README.md

-# 🧠 Turkish Legal QA System
+# 🧠 Turkish Legal ChatBot

 This repository contains a custom-trained Transformer-based Question Answering (QA) system built for Turkish legal texts.
 The system is capable of training on a custom tokenizer and dataset, and post-processing predictions using a large language model (LLaMA 3 via Groq API) and translation to provide clearer Turkish responses.